What is MEV? Maximal Extractable Value explained

 Pros and Cons of MEV

 MEV exists as a byproduct of blockchain technology.
-One can consider it as a sub-industry and innovation within the industry.
-Others may consider MEV as a menace to normal market participants.
-How MEV is used and its impact on the ecosystem can be evaluated in different ways:
+Consider it a sub-industry and innovation within the industry.
+Others may view MEV as a threat to traditional market participants.

 Potential Benefits of MEV Extraction